colabottles/toddl/posts/contrasting-a11y-with-color-contrast.md

     * Globally, the leading causes of vision impairment are uncorrected refractive errors and cataracts.
     * The majority of people with vision impairment are over the age of 50 years.

-Now imagine that you are on the internet, you’re shopping around for information on going to a conference, or you’re looking for a newsletter to sign up for that you want to learn something.
+Now imagine that you are on the internet, you’re shopping around for information on going to a conference or you’re looking for a newsletter to sign up for that you want to learn something.
 Now imagine you run into something like this.

 This can be daunting.
 This is where color contrast comes into the conversation.
 A conversation we really need to have.
 Still.